 - Correction of Penalty: An official may at any time correct an illegal penalty.

 - Reduction of Penalty: An official may reduce a legal penalty within 60 days after its imposition or thereafter with good causes shown.

 Overturn A Florida Habitual Traffic Offender (HTO) Designation with a Skilled Attorney

 Criminal Defense Attorney Brian Gabriel has more than 30 years of experience helping the people of South Florida resolve a myriad of traffic issues.
-Mr. Gabriel is a trusted attorney who stays ahead of the latest legislation at the local, state, and federal levels and is experienced in weighing all the facts of your traffic charges to provide the best defense for your situation.
+Mr. Gabriel is an experienced attorney who stays ahead of the latest legislation at the local, state, and federal levels and is experienced in weighing all the facts of your traffic charges to provide the best defense for your situation.

 Start with a free consultation today by calling Criminal Defense Attorney Brian Gabriel of The Law Office of Gabriel & Gabriel at (561) 622-5575.
 You can also complete an online contact form to learn more.